 The purpose of this mini-symposium is the advance the state of assessments—theory, doctrine and practice across the strategic, operational and tactical levels.
 Currently, our doctrine lacks specific guidance to assist assessment teams in building and conducting good assessments.
 Our community currently has no widely available education or training to proliferate and extend the experiences and best practices learned by those who have experience in the field.
 This mini-symposium will build on the knowledge from recent experiences across the Joint Force and the MORS Assessment workshop held in 2012.
 Knowledge share from this session will be used to produce a MORS handbook on assessments.

-The chairs for this are Ms. Patrica Hickman, USAF A9 and LTC Marvin King, TRADOC.
+The chairs for this are LTC Marvin King, TRADOC and Dr. Lynette Arnhart